bernhardAxonIvy/doc/source/store/extension/reporting.rst

       first page of your report.

 Projects
-   This Tree shows the currently active projects that can be reported.
+   This tree shows the currently active projects that can be reported.
    You may check or uncheck the individual Process Models, Process Groups, Processes, User Dialogs or Data Classes that are to be reported.

 Maximum nesting depth
    Choose the maximum depth up to which nested embedded sub processes should be reported.
-By default and when the field is empty all embedded sub processes are reported.
+By default, and when the field is empty, all embedded sub processes are reported.

 Cancel Button
-   To cancel report creation.
+   Aborts the report creation.
 The current report configuration settings will be stored to ``your_ivy_workspace/.metadata/.plugins/ch.ivyteam.ivy.designer.reporting.ui/lastReportconfiguration.xml``

 Save the Configuration...
-   To save the report configuration you have entered up to now into an XML report configuration file (\*.rptconfig).
-This allows you to store multiple configurations for different types of reports and reuse them later.
-Note that currently the selected Projects, Processes, User Dialogs etc. are not remembered, as they might not be available at loading time.
-The default place where the report configurations are stored is in ``IvyDesigner/reporting/configurations/``.
+   Report configurations can be stored for later re-usal.
+   The default location for report configurations is ``IvyDesigner/reporting/configurations/``.

 Load a Configuration...
-   This allows you to load a previously stored report configuration files (\*.rptconfig).
+   Loads a previously stored report configuration file (\*.rptconfig).

 Create the Report...
    This will start the generation of the reports.
-While the report is being generated you will be informed about its progress.
-After the report has been generated a confirmation window will provide you with links to the generated reports.
-The default destination where reports are stored is ``IvyDesigner/reporting/reports/``.
+While the reports are being generated you will be informed about its progress.
+After all reports have been generated, a confirmation window will display links to the generated reports.

-   The report configuration will be stored to ``your_ivy_workspace/.metadata/.plugins/ch.ivyteam.ivy.designer.reporting.ui/lastReportconfiguration.xml``